dev-zzo/router-tools/zynos.md

 As no public information is available for many currently available ZyNOS versions, this will document what is known or speculated.

-DISCLAIMER: No information herein is stated to be true.
+**DISCLAIMER**: No information herein is stated to be true.
 Use at your own risk.
 Information contained herein is for educational or research use only.
+It doesn't make me happy to write this, but that's the world we live in.

 ## What is ZyNOS?